lakeplacid/cloudnative/dev_cli.md

 {: #container-mounts-run}

 * Use this option to define mounts between the host system and the run container.
+* The `host-path-run` and `container-path-run` values are inserted at the beginning of this list.
 * As a best practice and to prevent unexpected results, you should build and run using the same mount settings.
 * Usage: `bx dev <build|run|test> --container-mounts-run [/relative/path/to/host/dir:/absolute/path/to/container/dir, etc.]`